List of closed public schools in Detroit

 This is a list of schools closed by the Detroit Public Schools Community District.
 There have been about 200 school closures since 2000.
 Some have been repurposed, while others were torn down, most remain vacant though, although the exact number is unclear.
-According to Detroiturbex.com, there are 56 abandoned schools to this day, while 36 have been demolished and 2 have been renovated.
+According to Detroiturbex.com and additional historic research, there are 61 abandoned schools to this day, while 36 have been demolished and 2 have been renovated.